SimingShan/Can_Diffusion_Learn_Real_Physics/README.md

 <p align="center">
     <em>Forward velocity prediction results for geophysical scenarios.
 Comparison between model predictions and reference data demonstrates the accuracy of our approach in capturing subsurface structures.</em>
 </p>

+### If you find any difficulties in reproducing the results, please contact the author through siming.shan.gr@dartmouth.edu